Hire The Law Firm That Keeps

 That’s a lemon law case.

-Lemon law is designed to protect buyers of new (and sometimes certified used) cars that have unfixable mechanical issues covered by the original warranty.
+Lemon law is designed to protect buyers of new (and sometimes certified used) cars that have unfixable mechanical issues covered by the manufacturer’s warranty.

 It’s not about fraud or misrepresentation.